graphql/graphql-wg/rfcs/ClientControlledNullability.md

 }
 ```

-Even if `name` returns valid results, the response would no longer provide this data.
+Even if `isStarred` resolves to a valid result, the response would no longer provide this data.
 If business is
 Non-Nullable, the response will be:
 ```json
 {